Manual components

 Section titled “Adding and removing targets”mc.add(key, target, *, space=None)mc.remove(key)- A register target takes its

-spaceonadd()—"holding"(default) or"input". - A bit target’s space is fixed by the factory (
+spaceonadd():"holding"(default) or"input". - A bit target’s space is fixed by the helper (

 addressis absolute — there is noindex/stride.